The 8 Best Conical Fermenters for Homebrewing

 The FastFerment Conical Fermenter features a 1″ bottom valve that attaches to a yeast collection ball that can be used to store yeast for your next batch.
 It also includes a thermowell, but does not have a second valve or racking arm.
 Once you have removed the trub using the collection ball a couple of times, you can transfer the beer from the bottom valve to your keg or bottles.
 While not a perfect fermenter by any means, the FastFerment Conical Fermenter a functional piece of equipment at a very low price.

 The FermZilla Conical Fermenter is a great option for getting most of the features of an expensive stainless steel conical fermenter for a much lower price.
-At only $129.99 ($169.99 for the model with the pressure fermentation kit), the FermZilla features clear PET construction and a yeast collection system similar to the Catalyst Fermentation System.
+At only $129.99 ($169.99 for the model with the pressure fermentation kit), the FermZilla features clear food grade plastic (PET) construction and a yeast collection system similar to the Catalyst Fermentation System.
 The 3″ butterfly valve on the bottom of the FermZilla attaches to a yeast collection jar which can be used to harvest, store, and re-pitch yeast in a future batch.

 It does not include a thermowell, instead opting to include an adhesive thermometer for monitoring temperature.
 Where the FermZilla really shines is when you upgrade to the FermZilla Conical Fermenter with Pressure Fermentation Kit.
 With this kit, you can ferment under pressure to an impressive 34.8 PSI, which reduces esters and fusel alcohols in your homebrew.